Specific Objectives

 Inverse or Indirect Variation

-→ y = or K =xy where k is always the same number or constant.
+→ y = k / x or k = xy, where k is a constant.

-We can solve this problem in one of two ways, as shown.
-We do these methods when we are given any three of the four values for x and y.
+We can solve this problem in two ways, as shown.
+These methods are used when three of the four values for x and y are given.

 Image From EcoleBooks.com